Good health is one of life’s most precious gifts. Unfortunately, it’s a gift many of us take for granted until we have to fight to keep it.

 But remember: Your doctors and nurses work for you.
 They are on your team, and it is their job, under professional oath, to do their utmost to help you enjoy the good health and quality of life you deserve.

 So if your healthcare provider does not seem to have the time or willingness to listen, then you must insist that they do.
 Of course, that’s not always easy, especially when so much of your energy is taken by your condition.
 That’s why it’s often a good idea to bring a trusted friend or family member with you to your appointments.
 Charge them with asking questions, making notes, and speaking for and with you.

 Not only will this help you to remember important information taken from the appointment, but it will also likely produce a more fruitful outcome.
 You’ll also have the comfort, of course, of meeting with your doctor with your support system right by your side.

 And, very importantly, your loved one can provide a more objective view of your caregiver, helping you to determine if and when it’s time to find another doctor.
-If you do decide to switch doctors, finding one who offers telehealth services can help to ensure that you can consult with your health team online most anytime you need them, from the safety and comfort of your home.
+If you do decide to switch doctors, finding one who offers telehealth services like telehealth physical therapy, for instance, can help to ensure that you can consult with your health team online most anytime you need them, from the safety and comfort of your home.

 Advocating for your own health is by no means easy, but it is most assuredly a fight worth waging.
 You deserve the best of care, but sometimes your caregiver will need a bit of a push to provide the focused attention you need.
 With strong communication, though, and the support of loved ones, self-advocacy can be highly effective in setting you on the right road to recovery!